 After starting my career in Wellington, a new job has generally meant a new continent.
 From Sydney to Singapore, Portland, Amsterdam, Auckland, and now Los Angeles.

-My first major Nike ideas explored alternative media; a live-to-air training campaign for Latin America, and the first content campaign to continue a narrative online; whatever.com.
-Next came the Play campaign - possibly the birth of the 'city as playground' genre - and filmmaking craft at genius level through Frank Budgen.
+My first two major Nike ideas explored alternative media; a live-to-air training campaign - 120 bespoke ads - for Latin America, then the first content campaign to continue a narrative online; whatever.com.
+Next came the Play campaign - the birth of the 'city as playground' ruse - and filmmaking craft at genius level through Frank Budgen.

 My work has had a fair bit of award recognition.
 Nike Tag still gets some good press (Adweek recently rated it one of the best 24 ads of the last 15 years) and most of what you see on the portfolio page has been recognized in the two shows we really care about, Cannes Lions and D&AD.